 Binumi gives you a chance to bring video creation into the classroom.
 You’ll probably have to pay to get the most out of it, but it provides a motivating, worthwhile experience.

-Video projects I’ve seen in lessons tend to involve filming interviews or some kind of group performance.
-The main reason for this is because there’s a limit to what you can film in a school and its surroundings.
-The best feature of Binumi, for me, is that it avoids this problem by making a huge number of stock videos, photos and audio tracks available on its site and app, for users to include in their videos.
+The best thing about Binumi, for me, is that it makes a huge number of stock videos, photos and audio tracks available on its site and app, for users to include in their videos.
 The range of content topics is amazing too, even including clips of natural wonders from around the world.